fluent/fluentd-docs-gitbook/installation/install-by-deb.md

 NOTE: If your OS is not supported, consider [gem installation](install-by-gem.md) instead.

 NOTE: Treasure Data does not verify Debian packages.
-If you have any problem with debian packages, send a patch to [`fluent-package-builder`](https://github.com/fluent-plugins-nursery/fluent-package-builder) repository.
+If you have any problem with Debian packages, send a patch to [`fluent-package-builder`](https://github.com/fluent-plugins-nursery/fluent-package-builder) repository.

 A shell script is provided to automate the installation process for each version.
 The shell script registers a new apt repository at `/etc/apt/sources.list.d/treasure-data.list` and installs the `td-agent` deb package.